hanried/habitat-suitability/habitat-suitabilty-written-analysis.md

 * The RCP 4.5 metadata can be found [here](http://thredds.northwestknowledge.net:8080/thredds/catalog/MACAV2/CanESM2/catalog.html?dataset=REACCHDatasetScan_CanESM2_MACAV2/macav2metdata_pr_CanESM2_r1i1p1_rcp45_2076_2080_CONUS_monthly.nc)

 ## **Model Description**
 A fuzzy model is used to determine habitat suitability of *S. nutans* from 2076-2080 depending on different RCP values, either 4.5 or 8.5.
 A fuzzy model was chosen because of the ability to assign any value between 0 and 1 as a "True" value.
 This is helpful because it allows for nuance and variation.
 For example, *S. nutans* has been found living in soils with a pH range of 4.8 to 8.0<sup>6</sup>.
 It may not be accurate to use a boolean logic model to say "If the pH is between 4.8 to 8.0, the soil is suitable for *S. nutans* and will be assigned a 1 for it's truth value". *S. nutans* may be best suited for soil pH values of 6-7, survive well in soils with pH values of 5.5 to 6 and 7 to 7.5, tolerate soil pH values of 4.8 to 5.5 and 7.5 to 8, and not survive in soil pH values below 4.8 and above 8.
 Using a fuzzy model allows all of those specific ranges and variation to be taken into account as a 1 could be assinged to soil pH values of 6-7, 0.75 could be assigned to soil pH values of 5.5 to 6 and 7 to 7.5, and so on.
+A fuzzy model was not able to be completed for this project, so instead 4 plots will be compared below, 2 for Caddo and 2 for Sheyenne.

 ## **Plots**
 ### 1. Comparing the predicted average annual precipitation (mm) from 2076-2080 in the Caddo National Grasslands for RCP values of 4.5 and 8.5: